Performance of Empirical Risk Minimization for Linear Regression with Dependent Data: Notation, Preliminaries and Assumptions

-Assumption \ref{asm:moments} states that the predictors and the product of the predictors and the forecast error of the optimal prediction rule have a number of moments strictly larger than two.
+Assumption \ref{asm:moments} states that the regressand, predictors, and the product of the predictors and the forecast error of the optimal prediction rule have a number of moments strictly larger than two.
 The assumption also states that the $r_m$-th moments are bounded by a constant $K_m$ uniformly in $t$.
 A few comments are in order.
 First, this moment assumption is formulated as in \citet[Chapter 3]{White:2001} in the analysis of linear regression with heterogeneous data.
-Alternatively, we may state this assumption for the forecast error of the optimal prediction rule and the predictors separately and require at least four moments to exist and to be uniformly bounded.
-Second, we assume $K_m \geq 1$ to obtain simpler expressions of some of the constants that appear in our analysis.
-That being said, it is straightforward to extended our results to the case $K_m>0$.
-Lastly, we emphasize that this assumption is weaker than what is assumed in a number of contributions on oracle inequalities for dependent data for large dimensional models such as \citet{JiangTanner:2010}, \citet{Fan:Liao:Mincheva:2011} and \citet{Kock:Callot:2015} which assume that all moments exist.
-We remark that assuming that the moments are uniformly bounded is fairly standard in the analysis of regression models with heterogeneous dependent data and that requiring more than two moments to exist is also required to establish consistency of the least squares estimator of the fixed-dimensional linear regression \citep[Chapter 3]{White:2001}.
+Alternatively, we may state this assumption for the forecast error of the optimal prediction rule and the predictors separately and require at least four moments to exist and to be uniformly bounded. {Second, we assume $K_m \geq 1$ to obtain simpler expressions of some of the constants that appear in our analysis.
+Note that this is without loss of generality. } Lastly, we emphasize that this assumption is weaker than what is assumed in a number of contributions on oracle inequalities for dependent data for large dimensional models such as \citet{JiangTanner:2010}, \citet{Fan:Liao:Mincheva:2011} and \citet{Kock:Callot:2015} which assume that all moments exist.
+We remark that assuming that the moments are uniformly bounded is fairly standard in the analysis of regression models with heterogeneous dependent data and that requiring more than two moments to exist is also required to establish consistency of the least squares estimator for fixed-dimensional linear regression \citep[Chapter 3]{White:2001}.

 \begin{asm}[Dependence] Let $\mathcal{F}_{-\infty}^s$ and $\mathcal{F}_{s+l}^{\infty}$ be the $\sigma$-algebras generated by $\lbrace (Y_t, \bm X_t')': -\infty \leq t \leq s\rbrace$ and $\lbrace (Y_t, \bm X_t')': s + l \leq t \leq \infty\rbrace$ respectively and define the $\alpha$-mixing coefficients